NETWAYS/advanced-puppet-training/sections/hiera/01_lookups.md

 ****

-Hiera 3 uses a different configuration format, has less capabilities and is deprecated since Pupept 4.9.
+Hiera 3 uses a different configuration format, has less capabilities and is deprecated since Puppet 4.9.
 Hiera now is complete integrated in Puppet.
 Hiera 3 was a seperated project.
 The hierachy levels can be a fix string or use variables from Puppet.
 With version 5 the file suffix i.e. .yaml is required.